LearnToProgramRoanoke/Learn-Python/Zombie-House/functions.md

 **Challenge**

-Think about the game could be modified to display the game rules again when the player types "help" at the command prompt.
+Think about how the code could be modified to display the game rules again when the player types "help" at the command prompt.
 Could there be any other functions introduced to improve the game play?

 Keep learning and enjoying your new Python programming skills!